JavaScript Modules and how to effectively work with Export Import

 Introduction

 No one would like to work with the code having one gigantic JavaScript file with many unrelated functions.
-Moreover, when you need to use few of the functions from that file, you end up loading all the others unnecessarily.
+Moreover, when you need to use a few functions from that file, you end up loading all the others unnecessarily.
 AMD was a great way of achieving modularization in JavaScript.
 Node.js already supports the module system using CommonJS.

 JavaScript Modules